Elif-dot/RTL8761BU/Readme.txt

 blacklist btintel
 blacklist btbcm

-2. Install
+2. Prerequisites
-   a.
-Build and install Realtek Bluetooth USB driver.
-      Change to the driver package and execute the below command
-      $ sudo make install

-   If you encounter an error like "depmod: ERROR: Bad version passed /lib/modules/...", Please change the lines "depmod -a $(MDL_DIR)" to "depmod -a $(shell uname -r)" Please make sure the "make" and "kernel-devel" packages are installed to avoid further issues On Fedora 32, you will also need "bluez-hid2hci"
+   Make sure the "make" and "kernel-devel" packages are installed to avoid further issues On Fedora 32, you will also need "bluez-hid2hci"
    If you are using RPMFusion, you can install the "pulseaudio-module-bluetooth-freeworld" package for more codec support, although because it's conflicting with "pulseaudio-module-bluetooth", you will need to do it the following way: (to avoid removing you entire DE...)

    In your terminal, type "sudo dnf shell"
    In the shell, type "install pulseaudio-module-bluetooth-freeworld" and hit enter Then type "remove pulseaudio-module-bluetooth" and hit enter